 Since importation of thrift clothes is banned by the Nigerian government, there exist market days in a week its buyers expect the suppliers to provide them with new stocks as in cities like Aba, Porthacourt, Lagos, Owerri, Warri, Benin and so on.
 Though still contraband, in most states in the country there are stores they are openly sold without the interference of the responsible Law enforcement agencies.

-Here is a list of where to buy Okrika bale in Lagos today
+Here is a list of where to buy Okrika bale in Lagos in 2023

 The sellers of these cheap clothes have Depot in the following places.